Mendocino County, California: Media

 Mendocino County is considered part of the San Francisco Bay Area television market, and primarily receives the major Bay Area TV stations.

 The county is also served by local and regional newspapers as well as a community radio stations.
 Community radio stations include KZYX, operating out of Philo, and KLLG, operating out of the Little Lake Grange in Willits.
 The Humboldt County-based KMUD is also receivable in large parts of the county.
 Local independent newspapers include the online news service The Mendocino Voice, and The Laytonville Observer, the Anderson Valley Advertiser, the Willits Weekly and the Independent Coast Observer.
-Four formerly independent newspapers are now owned by the national conglomerate media company Digital First Media; they are: The Ukiah Daily Journal, The Mendocino Beacon, the Willits News, and The Fort Bragg Advocate.
+Four formerly independent newspapers are now owned by the national conglomerate media company Digital First Media; they are: The Ukiah Daily Journal, The Mendocino Beacon, the Willits News, and The Fort Bragg Advocate-News.
 These four papers have seen a precipitous decline in the size of editorial staff and in coverage over the past several years, in keeping with the nationwide tactics of DFM.
 The Sonoma County-based Press Democrat also covers the area.